ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/subscribe-to-events.dotnet.markdown

 {PANEL/}

-{PANEL:OnBeforeQueryExecuted}
+{PANEL:OnBeforeQuery}

 This event is invoked just before the query is sent to the server.

-It takes the argument `BeforeQueryExecutedEventArgs`, that consists of the `Session` and the `IDocumentQueryCustomization`.
+It takes the argument `BeforeQueryEventArgs`, that consists of the `Session` and the `IDocumentQueryCustomization`.

 ### Example I